anthonyhaj/yogi-mind-MS1/README.md

 4. Map was too wide on sign up page
 - Fix: Adjusted the values on the embedded google maps href

+## Deployment

+1. The site was deployed to GitHub pages.
+This is how:
+2. In the GitHub repository, navigate to the Settings tab and into pages
+3. From the pages section, under build and deployment i choose my main root branch
+4. Once the master branch has been selected, refresh the page and it will appear as a link at the top of the pages section of settings.

+## Credits

+### Content

+1. Social media icons were taken from fontawesome.com

+### Media

+- All photos on Yogi Mind are credited to [Alexy Almond](https://www.pexels.com/@alexy-almond/)

+### Code
+- Code of footer social media links and hero section inpired by the CI Love Running project.

+## Acknowledgements
+- I would like to credit Ana Runje for a great readme template.
+- I would like to thank Code Institute for a wonderful learning experience.
+- I would also like to thank my mentor Mo Shami for guiding me through this project.